MOSTAFA-MANSOUR72/MOSTAFA-MANSOUR72/README.md

 I'm ***Mostafa mansour***.
 I'm a CS Student with experience in software development and competitive programming.

 - I participated in ICPC ECPC Qualifications Collegiate Programming Contest 2 times
-- I reached a puple rating on Codeforces.
+- I reached  puple rating on Codeforces.

 ## You can find me here, Let's Connect </h2>